bahamas10/sombra/06-a-moment-in-crime/README.md

     $ curl -sI https://lumerico.mx/president-bypass | head -1
     HTTP/1.1 200 OK

-Not strictly interesting - just thought it was worth noting.
+Not strictly important - just thought it was worth noting.
 Looking in the source code there is a very interesting comment:

     $ curl -sS https://lumerico.mx/president-bypass | grep -o '<!--[^>]*-->'